 #3 Make bedroom entrance less appealing for your cat

-The simplest way to stop your cat scratching the door at night is to close the door and place a device called “sssCat” on the floor next to it.
+One of the simplest way to stop your cat scratching the door at night is to close the door and place a device called “sssCat” on the floor in front of it.
 What is it? sssCat is a motion-activated pet deterrent that releases a burst of air every time anyone comes closer.

 Another thing that many cats don’t like is a runner mat placed with pins up next to a door, and/or double-sided tape stuck to the door.
 Cats don’t like putting their paws on either of them and if the door is covered with sticky tape, he will not want to scratch at it.

 Even as you try to scare your cat out of the bedroom, make sure you do not make him miserable and stressed.
 Make sure he has something to appreciate in his part of the house available at night.
 What about a cat tree?
 Get more than one, and install some shelves on the walls so that your cat can climb, jump, and perch.
 Add some opportunities for solo play by tossing fake mice and other cat toys around.
 This Cat Ball Puzzle with 3 levels keeps our cats entertained.

 Click here to find other ways to “catify” your home.